 - You have a broad understanding of different disease processes and conditions

-- You have strong assessment skills, including vital signs and telemetry
+- You have strong assessment and teaching skills

 - You understand the appropriate monitoring and management required for a wide range of medications and conditions, as well as the nursing care requirements for every medication you administer